-- 3.3 (1) The Assembly may, by order, - (a) remove the Chief Electoral Officer from office for cause; or - (b) suspend the Chief Electoral Officer where the Assembly is of the opinion the suspension is warranted.
+3.3 (1) The Assembly may, by order passed by a vote of at least two thirds of the members of the Assembly, remove or suspend the Chief Electoral Officer from office for cause.

-(2) If the Assembly is not in session, the Board may suspend the Chief Electoral Officer where the Board is of the opinion the suspension is warranted.
+(2) If the Assembly is not in session, the Board may on unanimous agreement suspend the Chief Electoral Officer for cause.

-(3) A suspension under clause (1) (b) continues until revoked by order of the Assembly or until the Chief Electoral Officer is removed from office pursuant to clause (1) (a).
+(3) A suspension under subsection (1) continues until revoked by order of the Assembly or until the Chief Electoral Officer is removed from office pursuant to subsection (1).

-(4) Unless the Board revokes the suspension before the next sitting of the Assembly, a suspension under subsection (2) continues until revoked by order of the Assembly or until the Chief Electoral Officer is removed from office pursuant to clause (1) (a).
+(4) Unless the Board revokes the suspension before the next sitting of the Assembly, a suspension under subsection (2) continues until revoked by order of the Assembly or until the Chief Electoral Officer is removed from office pursuant to subsection (1).